SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 * **Click the Reports tile**; it is located on the SysKit Point home screen.
 * **Select Audit Logs in the filter**; it can be found in the upper left corner.
 * **Click the Site Structure report** to be redirected to the selection screen.
 * **Select one or multiple sites** for which to generate the report.
-  * Once selected there are several options available to show content down to; Subsites, Document libraries & lists, Folders and Files, and folders.
+  * Once selected, there are several options available to show content down to; Subsites, Document libraries & lists, Folders and Files, and folders.
     * These are available in the dropdown menu from the additional filter on the bottom.
-* **Click on the Run Report button** when finished with the seleetion.
+* **Click on the Run Report button** when finished with the selection.

 ### Site Structure Report Data

-Once the report has successfully generated, the following data will be available in the columns:
+Once the report has been successfully generated, the following data will be available in the columns:

-* **Name**; shows the name of the site and all the content in the structure down to files & folders.
+* **Name**; shows the site's name and all the structure's content down to files & folders.
-* **URL**; clicking on it, redirects to the site's exact location or the subsequent folders, subsites, etc.
+* **URL**; clicking on it redirects to the site's exact location or the following folders, subsites, etc.
 * **Last Modified**; shows the exact date the site was last modified.
 * **Created On**; shows the exact date when someone created the site or some of its structure.